 - In order to facilitate this process, an information session will be organised by the E.MA academic team.
 Particular attention is given to organisational and logistical issues as well as to thesis topics.
 The E.MA Academic Team will assist in advising students on their second semester university choices and thesis topics.
 Any communication regarding second semester options must go through the E.MA Team.

-- By 21 November the Universities respond to the research proposals via the E.MA Fellows on availability of supervision.
-Responses can be ‘yes’ or ‘no’ and need to be motivated with one short sentence.
+- By 25 November the Universities respond to the research proposals via the E.MA Fellows on availability of supervision.
+Responses can be ‘yes’ ‘maybe’ or ‘no’ and need to be motivated with one short sentence.
 The maximum number of positive responses is six per university.

-- By 30 November students formally present their final three choices, in no ranking order but with one short sentence of motivation for each university.
-On the basis of these choices, the E.MA Team prepares a proposal for the E.MA Executive Committee.
+- By 29 November students formally present their final three choices, in no ranking order but with one short sentence of motivation for each university.
+On the basis of these choices, the E.MA Programme Director prepares a proposal for the E.MA Council.
 The E.MA Programme Director will facilitate cases where identifying an appropriate University appears difficult.

-The maximum number of students that can be hosted by each participating E.MA University shall be three.
+The maximum number of students that can be hosted by each participating E.MA University shall be three. .
 Students may be allocated to any E.MA University on the basis of compatibility of the thesis topic with the respective department and the quality of the thesis proposal.
 The decision of the E.MA Council is final and binding.
+The information sheets presenting the 41 E.MA participating Universities, second semester courses they provide and brief profiles of the E.MA Directors are available online